 At the time, Medellin was considered the most dangerous city in the world and epicenter of the coke trade.
 Blanco became friendly with low-level criminals and resorted to petty offenses to stay alive.

 “From the very beginning, Blanco’s crimes were looting and smuggling.
 At first it wasn’t [smuggling] cocaine.
-It was perfume from Venezuela,” Aldona Bialowas Pobutsky, an associate professor at Oakland University and author of Pablo Escobar and Columbian Narcoculture, tells A&E Real Crime.
+It was perfume from Venezuela,” Aldona Bialowas Pobutsky, a professor at Oakland University and author of Pablo Escobar and Colombian Narcoculture, tells A&E True Crime.